Last updated on December 31st, 2018 at 12:01 pm

 #1 Ecuador – Retire in South America

 When looking for the perfect place to retire in South America, there is a lot to consider.
 You want to live somewhere affordable, safe and beautiful.
-Ecuador meets all three of these criterias, which is why we have named it the #1 place to retire in South America.
+Ecuador meets all three of these criteria, which is why we have named it the #1 place to retire in South America.

 Discover the Amazon rainforest, visit the avenue of volcanoes in the Andes, explore the Galapagos islands, or relax on the coastal beaches.
 The cost of living is very low and affordable.
 Many couples can live comfortably on a budget of around $1500 USD per month.
-Ecuadorians are friendly and good natured people and many speak English making it easier for foreigners.
+Ecuadorians are friendly and good-natured people and many speak English making it easier for foreigners.
 Consider taking some Spanish courses in Quito or Cuenca and fully immerse yourself in the culture.

 Ecuador’s public transit system is very efficient, eliminating the need to own your own car.
 Cities are fairly close and easily accessible by bus.
 Just the beautiful landscapes and scenery alone are enough to convince anyone to retire in Ecuador, not to mention all of the added bonuses.